lpietan/GenoMLizer/README.md

 ```

-The input VCF file should be filtered to variants with only one alternative allele.
-This can be done with following command using `BCFtools`.
-For additional options for file setup and preparation see the [Advanced Setup](#advanced-setup) section.
+The input VCF file should be filtered to include variants with only one alternative allele.
+This can be done with the following command using `BCFtools`.
+For additional options for file setup and preparation, see the [Advanced Setup](#advanced-setup) section.
 ```

 bcftools view -e 'N_ALT>1' -O z -o output.vcf.gz input.vcf.gz

 ```

-The GenoMLizer has the following commands that can be ran from the command line.
+GenoMLizer includes the following commands, which can be run from the command line.
 ```

 # Initial Commands